M1XZG/Raspberry-pi-kiosk-config/README.md

 # Install these scripts

+Some packages you'll need to have installed for this to work, on top of LXDE and Chromium

+    unclutter
+    libcec4
+    cec-utils
+    xdotool
+    xautomation

 By default the `autostart` script will look for `~/kiosk/boot-kiosk.sh` and all the scripts will look for the config file as `~/.kiosk.cfg`

     git clone https://github.com/M1XZG/Raspberry-pi-kiosk-config.git ~/kiosk